Sustainability Data

 ● Since 2018, we have been supporting Koji Yamazaki, a member of the Japanese national field hockey team.
 We also sponsor “Blue Sticks Shiga” field hockey team based in Hikone City, Shiga Prefecture.

-● Since 2014, we’ve been sponsoring the “Kyoto Ladies Open”, a golf tournament that is part of the JLPGA Step Up Tour.
+● Since 2014, we have been sponsoring the “Kyoto Ladies Open,” a golf tournament that is part of the JLPGA Step Up Tour.

 Support and promotion of science and culture